Are you finding hard to move your blog from a hobby to something a bit more professional but are finding it hard to get organised and stay motivated?

 bEST BLOGGING PLANNERS: DESIGNED BY BLOGGERS FOR BLOGGERS

-For me the Passion Planner and the Panda Planner are excellent planners.
+The Passion Planner and the Panda Planner are excellent planners you can use to plan and organise your blog.

 But if what you're looking for is one of the best blog planners designed by bloggers for bloggers?